Three50seven/benoli-homelab/servers/virtual-environments/benolilab/vmdocker.md

 ```

 # Configure SSH to work in docker-volume-backup
+- NOTE: This may not be needed, after trouble-shooting issue with format of SSH HOST (Notes added above - search "secrets")
 ```
 	# From vmdocker, SSH into the docker-volume-backup <name_or_id_of_container> container:
 	docker exec -it docker-volume-backup /bin/sh